Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-dapp.rst

     $git clone https://github.com/Concordium/concordium-browser-wallet/tree/main/examples/voting

-Build and run the front-end as described below:
+Build and run the front end as described below:

 - Run ``yarn`` in the root folder to install all dependencies.